-An arms embargo has been active in the Democratic Republic of Congo (DRC) since 2003 due to continued violence in the country It has at various times covered both certain areas and the entire the DRC, as well as certain in the DRC.
+An arms embargo has been active in the Democratic Republic of Congo (DRC) since 2003 due to continued violence in the country It has at various times covered both certain areas and the entire the DRC.
 It currently allows for transfers to the government of DRC.

 In July 2003 Security Council Resolution 1493 was adopted unanimously in reaction to continued violence in Ituri, North and South Kivu, and illegal exploitation of natural resources.
 The Resolution demanded "that all States and in particular those in the region, including the Democratic Republic of the Congo, ensure that no direct or indirect assistance, especially military or financial assistance, is given to the movements and armed groups present in the Democratic Republic of the Congo.'
 The embargo is time limited.